cerebral/cerebral/docs/packages/forms.md

 You can also use the **field*** computed, pointing to the field.

-To use a form you use the **form** computed, pointing to the form.
-Typically:

 ```js
 import React from 'react'
 import {connect} from 'cerebral/react'